All Episodes

 They've got 59 votes for the guy in the Senate.

-As we sit here today, on paper, that look, anything can change, but I'm just we're speaking theoretically here.
+As we sit here today, on paper, look, anything can change, but I'm just, we're speaking theoretically here.

-Trump today signaled that he's okay with triggering the nuclear option if it's necessary to get this guy confirmed, and it'll so the Democrats, I think they're making a huge tactical mistake by shoeing everything they've got at this guy.
+Trump today signaled that he's okay with triggering the nuclear option if it's necessary to get this guy confirmed.

 Have to take a break.

-We will continue this until we get back.
+We will continue this when we get back.

 Don't go away.

-By the way, I should add, outgoing Senate minority leader Harry Reid said that he is confident that he has laid the groundwork for Democrats to nuke the filibuster for Supreme Court nominees if they win back the Senate in November.
+And by the way, I should add, outgoing Senate Minority Leader Harry Reid said that he is confident that he has laid the groundwork for Democrats to nuke the filibuster for Supreme Court nominees if they win back the Senate in November.

 Remember now, last fall, everybody thought Hillary Clinton was going to win.